China's factory activity expands at a slower pace in February, misses expectations: official PMI

 China will reinforce policy support for foreign trade and ensure the smooth operation of supply chains, its new commerce minister said earlier this week.

-In the services sector, activity expanded for the 11th consecutive month but at a slower pace.
+In the services sector, activity expanded for the 11th consecutive month but at the slowest pace in a year.

 Reporting by Gabriel Crossley; Additional reporting by Colin Qian; Editing by Christopher Cushing